Skip to main content

 Bosch Benchmark SHP9PCM5N (38 dB)

-Also, their new PowerControl spray arm will allow you to control the intensity of the spray from light, medium, and heavy.
+Its new PowerControl spray arm lets you adjust the spray intensity in different quadrants of the lower rack, from light to heavy.

-The 800 Series at $1,349 is identical, except the Benchmark has better racks, a few extra cycles, and an interior light.
+The key differences are that the Benchmark includes upgraded racks, a few additional cycles, and an interior light.

 Samsung DW80R9950 (39 dB)